Teen numbers can be super tricky for kids to grasp, but this playful math center is here to help!

 Together, we pointed to each card as we said the numbers.

-I made sure to show the students that they needed to count the bubble in front of the girl’s face along with all the other bubbles around her.
+I made sure to show the students that they needed to count the bubbles in both ten frames.

-Next, a student came up to pick a card.
+Next, a student came up to pick a bubble teen numbers card.
 He counted each bubble carefully and successfully matched the number 18.

 We continued going in a circle until each child had a turn to pick a card, count and then place the correct number card on the picture.